maize-genetics/phg_v2/docs/convenience_commands.md

 | `--hvcf-dir`   | Path to directory holding hVCF files.        | `""`          | :material-check: |
 | `--output-dir` | Path and/or filename for haplotype ID table. | `""`          | :material-check: |

+!!! note "Note - `--hvcf-dir`"
+    This is intended for use with hVCF files created from aligning assemblies.
+While this will work with hVCF files from imputation, **all** the sample names will be the imputed file name and not the sample names associated with the hapids when they were created.

 **Example output**